From giggles to guffaws, Dubai stands up for 11 nights of laughter

 Get ready for some serious belly laughs as Dubai Comedy Festival returns tomorrow with another sell-out season of rip-roaring performances.

-For the next 11 days (May 12-22), top venues across Dubai, including the Coca Cola Arena, will be taken over by the veritable who’s who of comedy.
+For the next 11 days - from May 12-22 - top venues across Dubai, including the Coca Cola Arena, will be taken over by the veritable who’s who of comedy.

 Most of these stars are no strangers to Dubai.